wellness-platform/AI-service/README.md

 curl -X POST "http://localhost:8000/decompose-tasks" \
      -H "Content-Type: application/json" \
      -d '{
-       "input_text": "I need to develop a web application for project management", "use_mock": true
+       "input_text": "So i want to start creating a productivity app for people with adhd as a designer and don't know where to start"
      }'

 curl -X POST "http://localhost:8000/decompose-tasks" \